Three Methods for Towing an RV With a Car, and Electrical Connections to Use

-And if you have a towed vehicle you can then explore the area surrounding your campground and enjoy the sights, people at your leisure.
+And in the vehicle you towed, you can explore the area surrounding your campground and enjoy the sights and people at your leisure.

 Three Different Ways to Tow a Vehicle Behind Your Motorhome

-The good thing for anyone who wish to tow a vehicle is that there are several ways to tow and each can use a different electrical hookup between the motorhome and the vehicle being towed.
+There are several ways to tow, and each can use a different electrical hookup between the motorhome and the vehicle being towed.

-Also, the towing capability of your motorhome and the kind of car you have will often help determine your choice of towing technology.
+The towing capability of your motorhome and the kind of car you have will often determine your choice of towing technology.
 You must know your rig's specs and weight limits before making a choice.

 Method 1.
 Using a Tow-Bar Type Hitch